Zarthus/Reconcile/README.md

     "github_url": "https:\/\/github.com\/zarthus\/reconcile", // a link to the github repository where the source code can be found
     "verbose": true, // verbosity; some things will not be logged if this is set to false.
 Can be useful for debugging.

-    "db_dir": "db/" // In which folder do we store database files?
+    "db_dir": "db/", // In which folder do we store database files?

+    "timestamp": "%H:%M" // strftime format of how a timestamp should look, https://docs.python.org/3/library/time.html#time.strftime
   }
 }